-The study highlights some important geatures of crustal stress distribution on changing the geological and geophysical constraints used as input conditions (Spica et al., 2014, 2017; Massaro et al., 2018).
-Although the results have to be considered as a first order approximation, the changes in stress distribution are appreciable and useful for a better understanding and advantages of FEM.

-Under the assumptions of plane strain and gravitational loading, the use of homogeneous or non-homogeneous lithology provides negligible effects in stress intensity and pattern (Fig. 4).
-This is likely due to the limited thickness of the shallow units

-295 (Units FC, VD and, GF; Table 2) in the simulated domain, which the results of which are dominated by Unit B (Table 2).
-However, this does not mean that the influence of the upper units may be still negligible using smaller scales of the simulated domain.
+The study highlights some important features of crustal stress distribution in terms of changing the geological and geophysical constraints used as input conditions (Spica et al., 2014, 2017; Massaro et al., 2018).
+Although the results have to be considered a first-order approximation, the changes in stress distribution are appreciable and useful for a better understanding of the advantages of FEM.
+Under the assumptions of plane strain and gravitational loading, the use of homogeneous or non-homogeneous lithology provides negligible effects on stress intensity and pattern (Fig. 4).
+This is likely due to the limited thickness of the shallow units (Units FC, VD, and GF; Table 2) in the simulated domain, the results of which are dominated by Unit B (Table 2).
+However, this does not mean that the influence of the upper units may still be negligible using smaller scales of the simulated domain.
+Analysing the single magma chamber model outputs,